All posts

 Then watch what happens when your AI tools read it.

 The teams that get the most out of AI aren’t the ones with the best AI tools.
 They’re the ones whose codebases are legible — to humans and machines alike.
+Without that legibility, even the most powerful AI assistant is just fancy autocomplete.
 Context isn’t just infrastructure for AI.
 It’s infrastructure for your entire engineering organization.
 AI just makes the ROI undeniable.

 Want to accelerate your engineering team?